vahldiek/academic-kickstart/content/home/awards.md

 +++

+* Intel High-5 Patent Award 2021
-* *Intel Labs Gordy Award Honorable Mention* in "Excelence in Risk Taking" for our continued work on the Graphene Library OS (in collaboration with Dmitrii Kuvaiskii, Mona Vij, Sudha Krishnakumar, Isaku Yamahata)
+* *Intel Labs 2021 Gordy Award Honorable Mention* in "Excelence in Risk Taking" for our continued work on the Graphene Library OS (in collaboration with Dmitrii Kuvaiskii, Mona Vij, Sudha Krishnakumar, Isaku Yamahata)
 * *Facebook and USENIX <a